 Healthy Fudgy Black Bean Brownies

-I’ve come across many Black Bean Brownie recipes, but I don’t think I’ve ever been 100% satisfied with one… there would either be too much sugar, too much butter or too many eggs.
-Or I was allergic to half of the ingredients (I’ll be posting more on this later).
+I’ve come across so many Black Bean Brownie recipes, but I don’t think I’ve ever been 100% satisfied with one… there would either be too much sugar, too much butter, or too many eggs.
 All I wanted was a brownie that tasted authentic, sweet and fudgy, like it was from a bakery.
 I didn’t want black bean taste at all, I didn’t want it to be cakey, I didn’t want it to be bland.

-I got all I asked for with these brownies!!
-These are super fudgy, super moist and super chocolatey!
+I got all I asked for with these brownies!

 However, it was no easy task… these brownies caught me off guard in so.many.ways.
 It’s actually kind of ridiculous how many mistakes I made in the baking process, how many things I forgot, and how many things I wasn’t supposed to do.
 But despite all of my mistakes, the end result somehow turned out incredible.